aws-samples/aws-modernization-with-snyk-container-security/content/50_Harden_with_Chainguard/53_harden_python.md

 Mission accomplished!

-We are now using a production webserver and have all processes running as "nonroot", which is a significant boost to security.
+We are now using a production webserver and have all processes running as "non-root", which is a significant boost to security.